bjchia/bjchia.github.io/philosophies.md

 * Chains of habit are too light to be felt until they're too heavy to be broken

 * Warren is brutal in appraising his past.
 He wants to identify misthinkings and avoid them in the future.

+## Kobe Bryant

+* Breaks everything down into the smallest details to thoroughly understand it

+* His mentality matches a lot of entrepreneurial great’s (Elon, Buffett)

+* Taking his approach in training, footwork, dedication to basketball and seeing how it applies to life (business, PD)